Review: Hi-Lo Hotel, Autograph Collection in Portland Oregon

 While the Hi-Lo is a new hotel that opened in 2017, its 120 rooms are housed in the historic Oregon Pioneer Building, which was originally known as the “Railway Express Building” built in 1910.
 The hotel conversion was approved because it was deemed by the Bureau of Development Services that the exterior renovations “did not compromise the historic integrity of the building“.
 With so much development everywhere, it is nice to see the historic preserved and re-purposed to integrate with the boom of tourism in Portland as of the last 5 years or so.

 While the rooms are not large, they are well designed to maximize comfort and functionality.
 The rooms include reclaimed wood from Portland for a rustic contrast against all the other modern aspects, the polished concrete and even the gold fixtures in the bathroom.
+We have stayed in a King Guest Room and the Deluxe King Guest Room.
+We really enjoyed staying in the Deluxe King as it has all the features as the regular King, with more space and a nice couch and small table.

 Unfortunately, one of the biggest drawbacks of this hotel is one that plagues many renovated rooms in historic buildings; soundproofing!
 The soundproofing is very poor in the rooms so unless you’re on the top floor, you can expect to hear noise from the other rooms.
 We were quite surprised to hear the toilet flush in the room next door to us as well as other noise from the other rooms.
 You can hear some of the noise from outside but I do recall a similar issue when we stayed at The Nines due to the MAX trains.
 In cases like this, we tend to not fault the hotel but to be prepared; we pack earplugs.